All Blogs

 As an HR or operations manager in manufacturing, you can promote focused work through several approaches:

-• Ensure employees can provide feedback or suggestions: Encouraging employees to share feedback on workplace distractions is essential for improving productivity.
+Ensure employees can provide feedback or suggestions: Encouraging employees to share feedback on workplace distractions helps improve productivity.
 When workers can voice their challenges and suggest solutions, businesses can identify hidden inefficiencies, reduce interruptions, and create a more focused work environment.
-With Yourco’s SMS-based polling and surveys, employees can easily provide real-time input without disrupting their workflow.
 Acting on their insights fosters engagement, boosts morale, and ultimately enhances operational efficiency.

-Connecting with Your Non-Desk Workforce for Improved Workplace Productivity
+Connecting with Your Non-Desk Workforce for Improved Productivity

-Manufacturing and industrial non-desk workers benefit most from a multichannel communication approach designed for their specific work environments.
+Manufacturing and industrial non-desk workers benefit most from communication designed for their specific work environments.
 Without regular email or computer access, they rely on timely updates to perform effectively.

 Manufacturing communication should flow bidirectionally.
 Use regular brief employee surveys to gather real-time insights about production floor employee engagement and work experiences.